ibm-cloud-docs/activity-tracker/sqlquery.md

 4. Copy the URL.

 ### Step 4.
-Transforming an archive file to PARQUET format
+Transform an archive file to PARQUET format
 {: #sqlquery_step3-4}

 When you query an archive file, the format of the data is JSON.
 You must transform the format to **PARQUET** to query successfully the data.